fbpx

 At Astray, we are determined to foster a space that is safe and inclusive for all – meaning we do not tolerate any form of bigotry, discrimination, abuse, marginalisation or insulting behaviour on the grounds of gender, ethnicity, religion, background, skin colour, race, religious belief, job, sexuality, gender identity, socioeconomic class, caste, disability or age.

 Interested applicants should fill in a contact form telling us a little about who they are and why they wish to participate in this program.
-We will endeavour to get back to you within three working days.
+We will endeavour to get back to you within a week.

 Bessō Takigahara